 I have a BA in Psychology and TESOL (Teaching English to Speakers of Other Languages) certification from a Texas A&M University system school.
 In addition to my TESOL certification, I also have TEFL-C (Teaching English as a Foreign Language to Children) certification, and a TEFL in China certification.

-I am looking forward to working with you all this year.
+I am looking forward to working with you all and having another great year in K-class!

 My name is Wendy.
 This is my fifth year with Beijing World Youth Academy as a co-teacher (kindergarten and first-grade).
 I have been a teacher for 10 years with students aged between 2 to 11 years old.
 With the growth of teaching years, I increasingly realize the importance of teachers’ self-learning.
 So, at present, I use my spare time to study child development and educational psychology in the Institute of psychology, Chinese Academy of Sciences.
 Because I know that what I am facing is the extremely vulnerable soul of children.
 Learning in school is not a simple transfer of knowledge without enthusiasm, but a spiritual contact between teachers and students at all times.